Covered in this topic:

 Some 'casual work' has always played a legitimate role in the UK economy.
 It is useful, for example, for students looking to earn extra money, or to workers looking to supplement their household income without the commitment of regular hours.
 Casual working patterns have always suited employers, by providing short-term cover for holidays or sickness, or responding to short-term fluctuation in demand, such as the run up to Christmas in the retail trade, or seasonal work in agriculture.

-The TUC wants the government to end the abuse of zero hours contracts and to provide more support for these workers.
+The TUC wants the government to end the abuse of zero hours contracts and to provide more support.

 As an individual worker on a zero hours contract, it can be very difficult to improve your position.
 The employer holds all the cards.
 As TUC General Secretary Frances O'Grady says,